 - development of a product regulation transition plan.

-Providing evidence, information, commentary and supporting data will assist in the assessment of your product category nomination.
+Providing evidence, information, commentary and supporting data will assist in the assessment of your product nomination.

-The types of information to support your nomination includes:
+The type of information to support your nomination includes:

 - product description